brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.md

 ### Fits to the Data

 Fits to the length data are shown based on the Pearson residuals-at-length, the annual mean lengths, and aggregated length composition data for the commercial and recreational fleets.
-The Person residuals for the commercial fishery have no discernible pattern of misfit to the length data across cohorts but show areas of misfit over time (Figure \ref{fig:com-pearson}).
+The Pearson residuals for the commercial fishery have no discernible pattern of misfit to the length data across cohorts but show areas of misfit over time (Figure \ref{fig:com-pearson}).
 The residuals show that the peak of the composition is being underfit for many years.
 These years have lower sample size, and for years with high sample size such as 2000, 2002, and 2017, compositions are being fit well.
 The largest residuals were observed in 1999 or when missing small spikes of small fish in the compositions (2009, 2017, 2020) (see [Appendix A](#append_a) for details).
 The mean lengths observed by the commercial fishery were variable by year but with generally consistent confidence intervals across years and showed an increase in mean length followed by a period of stability and then decline (Figure \ref{fig:com-mean-len-fit}).

 The Pearson residuals for the recreational length data were variable by year and have no discernible pattern of misfit to the length data (Figure \ref{fig:rec-pearson}).
 A period of positive residuals from 2005-2014 show that the peak of the composition is being underfit, however looking at the fits suggest overall good fit (see [Appendix A](#append_a) for details).
-The residual patterns for 2017-2020, which are the largest residuals outside misfit of very high and very low lengths in low sample size years (before 1990), show the model has difficulty fitting the bimodal patterns in these years, which are not unexpected.
+The residual patterns for 2017-2020, which are the largest residuals outside misfits to very high and very low lengths in low sample size years (before 1990), show the model has difficulty fitting the bimodal patterns in these years, which are not unexpected.
 Throughout the mid-2000s the mean length increases to a larger size (around 40 cm in 2015) with a substantial decrease in variation of the observed lengths compared to pre-2000 lengths (Figure \ref{fig:rec-mean-len-fit}).
 The mean length was highly variable in 2015 due to low sample size (Table \ref{tab:len-samps})

 Aggregate fits by fleet are shown in Figure \ref{fig:agg-len-fit}.
 The model fits the aggregated lengths for the recreational fleet well.
 The fit to the commercial fleet is poorer.
 Both fleets show similar ranges of sizes caught and an aggregated peak around 40 cm.
 The commercial fleet shows proportionally less catch of intermediate size fish between 30-40 cm compared to the recreational fleet.
 The model overfits the proportion of intermediate fish in the commercial fishery and underestimates the proprotion of fish selected at their peak.
 Additional explorations with selectivity blocks for the commercial fleet did not greatly improve the aggregate fit.

-[The poor fit to the commerical aggregate lengths was further explored by applying selectivity blocks to the commercial fleet, but fits to the aggregate fits generally remained unchanged.
-The differences on overall model results were small, and with lack of clear evidence for blocks within the commercial fleet, and added complexity with applying blocks, we chose to not include in the base model]
+[Is more explaination of the poor fits to commercail needed?]
-[explain the pattern from comercial gear does not appear to be due to differences in gear - its common across most gears]
+[Can include but I dont think its necessary - The poor fit to the commerical aggregate lengths was further explored by applying selectivity blocks to the commercial fleet, but fits to the aggregate fits generally remained unchanged.
+The differences on overall model results were small, and with lack of clear evidence for blocks within the commercial fleet, and added complexity with applying blocks, we chose to not include in the base model.
+The pattern in aggregate lengths was also not due to differences in gear as the bimodal pattern was common across gears]

 ### Population Trajectory